TIBCOSoftware/snappydata/docs/quickstart.md

 ```

 This opens a Spark Shell and downloads the relevant SnappyData files to your local machine.
 Depending on your network connection speed, it may take some time to download the files.
-All SnappyData metadata as well persistent data will be stored in the directory "quickstartdatadir".
+All SnappyData metadata as well as persistent data is stored in the directory **quickstartdatadir**.

 <a id="Start_quickStart"></a>
-In this quick start we assume you are either familiar with Spark or SQL (not necessarily both).
-We showcase basic database capabilities like working with Columnar and Row oriented tables, querying and updating these tables.
+In this document we assume you are either familiar with Spark or SQL (not necessarily both).
+We showcase basic database capabilities like, working with Columnar and Row oriented tables, querying and updating these tables.

 Tables in SnappyData exhibit many operational capabilities like disk persistence, redundancy for HA, eviction, etc. For more information, you can refer to the [detailed documentation](programming_guide.md#ddl).

 While SnappyData supports Scala, Java, Python, SQL APIs for this quick start you can choose to work with Scala APIs or SQL depending on your preference.

-##Getting Started Using Spark Scala APIs
+##Getting Started Using Spark Scala APIs:

 **Create a SnappySession**: A SnappySession extends SparkSession so you can mutate data, get much higher performance, etc.